maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 The user goes into the `alpha` repository.
 They fetch `master` from `bravo` into `alpha`.
 This takes four steps.

 First, Git gets the hash of the commit that master is pointing to on `bravo`.
-This is the hash of the `7` commit.
+This is the hash of the `15` commit.

-Second, a list is made of all the objects that the `7` commit depends on: the commit itself, the objects in its tree graph, the ancestor commits of the `7` commit and the objects in their tree graphs.
-It copies all these objects to `alpha/.git/objects/`.
+Second, Git makes a list of all the objects that the `15` commit depends on: the commit itself, the objects in its tree graph, the ancestor commits of the `15` commit and the objects in their tree graphs.
+It copies all the objects in this list that `alpha` does not already have to `alpha/.git/objects/`.

-Third, the contents of the concrete ref file at `alpha/.git/refs/remotes/bravo/master` is set to the hash of the `7` commit.
+Third, the contents of the concrete ref file at `alpha/.git/refs/remotes/bravo/master` is set to the hash of the `15` commit.

 ***

-[graph showing bravo/master pointing at `7` commit (somehow show the fact that the commit is not part of the local history]
+[graph showing bravo/master pointing at `15` commit (somehow show the fact that the commit is not part of the local history]

 Fifteen.
 Objects can be copied.
 This means that parts of the content and history of a project can be copied from one repository to another.